-Swiss Life customer portal can be accessed via the following URL: www.swisslife.ch/customerportal
+The Swiss Life customer portal is available at the following URL: https://www.swisslife.ch/en/portal

-The services offered by Swiss Life within the scope of Swiss Life customer portal comprise use of the web application with its functions, the exchange of information between the user and Swiss Life and its administration and partner systems, the provision of various information guides (e.g. online web videos) and any applicable documents as well as the user support for the portal.
+The services offered by Swiss Life through the Swiss Life customer portal comprise use of the web application with its functions, the exchange of information between the user and Swiss Life and its administration and partner systems, the provision of various information guides (e.g. online web videos) and any applicable documents as well as the user support for the portal.